Impartial Selection with Additive Guarantees via Iterated Deletion: Introduction

 \subsection{Related Work}

-Impartiality as a formal property of social and economic mechanisms was first considered by \citet{de2008impartial}, for the distribution of a divisible commodity among a set of individuals according to the individuals' subjective claims. \citet{holzman2013impartial} and \citet{alon2011sum} studied impartial selection in two different settings, plurality and approval, and established strong impossibility results regarding the ability of deterministic mechanisms to approximate the maximum indegree in a multiplicative sense. \citet{alon2011sum} also proposed randomized mechanisms for the selection of one or more vertices. \citet{fischer2015optimal} then obtained a randomized mechanism with the best possible multiplicative guarantee of~$2$ for the selection of a single vertex in the approval setting, and \citet{bjelde2017impartial} gave improved deterministic and randomized mechanisms for the selection of more than one vertex.
+Impartiality as a formal property of social and economic mechanisms was first considered by \citet{de2008impartial} for the distribution of a divisible commodity among a set of individuals according to the individuals' subjective claims. \citet{holzman2013impartial} and \citet{alon2011sum} studied impartial selection in two different settings, plurality and approval, and established strong impossibility results regarding the ability of deterministic mechanisms to approximate the maximum indegree in a multiplicative sense. \citet{alon2011sum} also proposed randomized mechanisms for the selection of one or more vertices. \citet{fischer2015optimal} then obtained a randomized mechanism with the best possible multiplicative guarantee of~$2$ for the selection of a single vertex in the approval setting, and \citet{bjelde2017impartial} gave improved deterministic and randomized mechanisms for the selection of more than one vertex. \citet{niemeyer2023simple} studied strategyproof mechanisms for the selection of a single individual under more general preferences.

-Starting from the observation that impossibility results for randomized mechanisms in particular are obtained from graphs with very small indegrees, \citet{bousquet2014near} developed a randomized mechanism that is optimal in the large-indegree limit, \ie that chooses a vertex with indegree arbitrarily close to the maximum indegree as the latter goes to infinity. \citet{caragiannis2019impartial,caragiannis2021impartial} used the same observation as motivation to study mechanisms with additive rather than multiplicative guarantees.
+Starting from the observation that impossibility results for randomized mechanisms in particular are obtained from graphs with very small indegrees, \citet{bousquet2014near} developed a randomized mechanism that is optimal in the large-indegree limit, \ie that chooses a vertex with indegree arbitrarily close to the maximum indegree as the latter goes to infinity. \citet{caragiannis2022impartial,caragiannis2023impartial} used the same observation as motivation to study mechanisms with additive rather than multiplicative guarantees.
 They developed new mechanisms that achieve such guarantees, established a relatively small but nontrivial lower bound of~$3$ for deterministic mechanisms in the approval setting, and gave improved deterministic mechanisms for a setting with prior information.